 |VPC in public cloud||VPC instance is unbound or subnet is deleted|

-|Direct Connect gateway||1.
-Direct Connect gateway is unbound
+|Direct Connect Gateway||1.
+Direct connect gateway is unbound

-2. Route is modified in Direct Connect gateway
+2. Route is modified in direct connect gateway:

 i.
 Manual entry (static): deletion

 ii.
-Dynamic learning (BGP): opposite route update
+Dynamic learning (BGP): IDC route update